Recently I visited Capilano Suspension Bridge.

 The views throughout the forest are truly breathtaking and if you’re not too bad with heights the view down to the river below and canyon floor are spectacular.
 There are endless amounts of photo opportunities available throughout the forest and in lots of places you’d struggle to take a bad photo.

-Below are just a few of my favourite photos taken by my girlfriend and myself.
+Below are just a few of my favourite photos.
 Having been there once I know I will certainly be taking advantage of my annual pass and going back.
 Anyone who wishes to join me is welcome to take advantage of the discount on entry fees.

 Update – I used my annual pass 5 times throughout the year including for free entry during the Christmas period when they have Christmas Lights.
 Well worth a visit.